 Short answer: yes, for the majority of coursework.
 No, if you're hoarding every lecture recording ever made.
 A 128GB SSD is plenty of room for Windows 11, Office, a browser's worth of extensions, and thousands of documents, PDFs, and spreadsheets.
 Where it gets tight is local video storage or offline game installs.
 If that's your use case, this configuration isn't the one.
 A higher-capacity Fusion5 laptop or an external SSD solves it easily.

-Connectivity and Everyday Use
+Connectivity and Daily Use

 Who This Windows 11 Laptop for Students Actually Fits